CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection

 Formally, let

-denote the CSTS graph at time $t$, with canonical entities and typed relationships as defined above.
+denote the CSTS graph at time $t$.
 A CSTS learning object is a tuple

-where: \begin{itemize} \item $V_o \subseteq V_t$ is a bounded set of canonical entities; \item $E_o \subseteq E_t$ is a bounded set of typed relationships among those entities; \item $T_o = [t_a, t_b]$ is a bounded temporal support interval; \item $X_o$ is the set of canonical attributes and derived behavioral summaries over $T_o$; \item $P_o$ records provenance, adapter lineage, and confidence metadata inherited from the substrate; \item $\phi_o$ is an optional focalization map specifying the central entity, interaction, or motif around which the object is constructed. \end{itemize} The purpose of this construction is not to introduce a new primitive distinct from canonical entities and relationships, but to provide a stable \emph{model-consumption contract} over existing CSTS primitives.
-In other words, CSTS remains ontologically entity-relational, while learning objects provide a bounded computational interface for downstream models.
+where: \begin{itemize} \item $V_o \subseteq V_t$ is a bounded set of canonical entities; \item $E_o \subseteq E_t$ is a bounded set of typed relationships among those entities; \item $T_o = [t_a, t_b]$ is a bounded temporal support interval; \item $X_o$ is the set of canonical attributes and derived behavioral summaries over $T_o$; \item $P_o$ records provenance, adapter lineage, and confidence metadata inherited from the substrate; \item $\phi_o$ is an optional focalization map specifying the central entity, interaction, path, or motif around which the object is constructed. \end{itemize}

 Several classes of learning objects arise naturally in CSTS.